 - 1. AP course grades are weighted and earn an extra point towards your GPA i.e., an 'A' grade counts 5 points for an AP course instead of 4 points for an 'A' in a non-AP core class. - 2.
 If a student chooses to take the AP exam at the end of the course, the approximate cost is \$100.00 for each exam.
 Price is subject to change, per CollegeBoard.
-Fee waivers may be available for those who qualify to help defray this cost.
-See the individual teacher for more information. - 3.
+Fee waivers may be available for those students who participate in the free/reduced lunch program.
+See murrietaschoolnutrition.com for application. - 3.
 AP courses require students to commit to many hours of additional study and preparation time beyond the normal homework/project requirements.
 Many courses require summer reading. - 4.
 Students may earn college credits for each class taken if they take and pass the AP exam at a certain level. - 5.
 AP classes at VMHS have traditionally been open to all students.
 However, recently some AP classes have been impacted due to reduced staffing or limitations in staff qualified to teach a specific AP course.
 AP courses will continue to be accessible to students meeting the prerequisites; however, impacted courses will be offered based upon a priority list.
 Upperclassmen will receive the highest priority for admission to multi-grade AP classes.